kuyumculusi-sys/aishe-ai-literacy/README.md

 ## My Role

-I developed the AIshe project from concept to content direction, including:
+I developed this project from concept to content direction, including:

 * Concept development
 * Character concept and development